sowmyasr27/CalculatorApp/README.md

 Responsive Design:
 Automatically adjusts button sizes with grid layout.
 Technologies Used:
-Java
+Java,
-Swing for GUI
+Swing for GUI,
-Event Handling using ActionListener
+Event Handling using ActionListener,
-Custom Fonts and Colors for a modern look
+Custom Fonts and Colors for a modern look.